David Lardner

-David Ellis Lardner (March 11, 1919 – October 19, 1944) was an editor, a movie critic, and later a war correspondent for The New Yorker magazine.
+David Ellis Lardner (March 11, 1919 – October 19, 1944) was an American editor, a movie critic, and later a war correspondent for The New Yorker magazine.
 He was the fourth son of humorist Ring Lardner.
 He was killed when a land mine exploded under the jeep he was riding in while covering the European Theatre of World War II.
 He had been in Europe for four months.

 Background

 David Lardner, the youngest of four sons born to noted writer and humorist Ring Lardner and his wife, Ellis Abbott, remained unnamed for two months after his birth, and his father ran a contest for naming suggestions, none of which were used.

 David Lardner became an anonymous reporter and interviewer for "The Talk of the Town" column in The New Yorker in 1939 at the age of 20, as well as a movie reviewer.
 Shortly after he married his wife Frances, he was given responsibility for another department, "Notes on Sports".
 His two children, Kate and Joe, were born while he was writing this column.
 The "Notes on Sports" column continued intermittently for more than two years but was discontinued permanently when David left to cover World War II in London.
 He asked for an overseas assignment after being rejected for military service due to poor eyesight.